-B-5 What does a unit do if a boy is physically or mentally unable to complete some requirements?
+B-5 What does a unit do if a scout is physically or mentally unable to complete some requirements?

-B-6 Who signs off requirements in the back of the Scout’s Boy Scout Handbook?
+B-6 Who signs off requirements in the back of the Scout’s BSA Handbook?

 The Scoutmaster or persons he/she designates.
 The designated persons may be Scouts or adults for specified ranks or sets of requirements.
 Guide to Advancement.

-B-7 Is it necessary that requirements be signed off in the back of the Scout’s Boy Scout Handbook?
+B-7 Is it necessary that requirements be signed off in the back of the Scout’s BSA Handbook?

 No, but it is customary and very useful record keeping.

-B-8 If a Scout has earned the Arrow of Light, does he have to repeat the requirements to earn his Scout badge?
+B-8 If a Scout has earned the Arrow of Light, do they have to repeat the requirements to earn their Scout badge?

-The Scout needs to have the troop approve his satisfaction of the requirements.
-The Scoutmaster conference is an important introduction of the new Scout to his new troop and his Scoutmaster, and an opportunity for the Scoutmaster to start developing his relationship with the Scout.
+The Scout needs to have the troop approve their satisfaction of the requirements.
+The Scoutmaster conference is an important introduction of the new Scout to their new troop and their Scoutmaster, and an opportunity for the Scoutmaster to start developing his/her relationship with the Scout.

 B-9 Since the Scoutmaster conference needs to be private, how can we comply with the youth protection guidelines?